ad-jrn/OCP-Workshop-Guide/README.md

 ![Service Deployed](https://user-images.githubusercontent.com/81570140/182547205-bde24052-49ab-4963-99ec-b3037206d825.png)

 ## Self-Healing
-Let's take a glance at some of our and see the tangible benefits of how OCP self heals.
+Let's take a glance at some of our pods and see the tangible benefits of how OCP self heals.
 1. Under `Workloads` select `Pods`.

 ![Pods](https://user-images.githubusercontent.com/81570140/182551796-e0816b75-7164-4639-8bf8-267bab8c31c5.png)